aam29dc/wow_python_bot/README.md

 uses my WoW addon to print data to screen to use, then takes this data from a screenshot, and uses that data to interact with the game<br>

 important things to consider: WoWs API doesn't make it easy to make bots, for example if I have a target, the UI won't give their position location, but there are other options.
 Like using the minimap, etc<br>
-It helps to understand the game mechanics (like you can't tab target an enemy behind you, etc).
-When developing a bot.
+It helps to understand the game mechanics when developing a bot: (like you can't tab target an enemy behind you, etc).

 Bot can successfully follow a predefined path.
 I extrapolated the Angular Velocity graph using the time it takes to rotate at specific angles, this is important to make the bot go in the correct direction.
 There are two Angular Velocities, one for standing still and another while moving.<br>
 No Z-axis data available.
 Speed is effected by the Z-axis (since our speed was determined by (X,Y)), and since we can't get this (Z) data from in-game, we would have to use our screenshots to get reliable info on the bots current position.
 Therefore it checks the bots position every second to see if its within a radius of the next point.<br>